Notes on the Geography of Indonesia: Jakarta: Kota

 Some of the buildings have their gables parallel to the street; others, perpendicular to it.
 Note the red building midway down the street.

-Dungeons in the basement of the city hall.
+Dungeons in the basement.

 Upstairs, there's fine cabinetry, probably made by Chinese craftsmen.

-Another instance of their handiwork.
+Another example of their handiwork.

 A late addition: Bank Indonesia, built in 1910 as the Java Bank but renovated in the 1930s.